JonKing93/DASH/Tutorials/psm/object.md

 ```

 #### Example 2
-Let's say I want to apply VS-Lite to a site at [32N, 110W].
+Let's say I want to use the "vslitePSM" class to apply VS-Lite to a site at [32N, 110W].
 VS-Lite requires monthly temperature and precipitation variables to run; let's say these are named "T_monthly" and "P_monthly" in my state vector ensemble.
 VS-Lite also requires the latitude of the proxy site (32 N), temperature thresholds (let's say 0C and 40C for my site), and soil moisture thresholds (let's say 0 and 1).
 Then creating a PSM object for the site will look like:
 ```matlab
 Trows = ensMeta.closestLatLon([32 -110], "T_monthly");
 Prows = ensMeta.closestLatLon([32 -110], "P_monthly");